 In 2021, there were 139 unrestrained occupants killed in crashes, and 384 unrestrained seriously injured occupants.
 These unbelted motor vehicle occupants represented 41 percent of all vehicle occupants fatally injured in crashes statewide and 25 percent of all statewide traffic fatalities.
-The seriously injured unbelted motor vehicle occupants represented 19 percent of all vehicle occupants seriously injured in crashes statewide and 13 percent of all state in a traffic-related crash.
+The seriously injured unbelted motor vehicle occupants represented 19 percent of all vehicle occupants seriously injured in crashes statewide and 13 percent of all seriously injured in the State in a traffic-related crash.